Mercy30-eng/Web-Development/Back-End-Development/0x00-Managing-Packages-with-NPM/Challenge-1/challenge-1.md

 It consists of a single JSON object where information is stored in key-value pairs.
 There are only two required fields; <i>name</i> and <i>version</i>, but it’s good practice to provide additional information</p>

-### How to create a package.json file form the terminal
+### How to create a package.json file from the terminal
 - Use `npm init` command: this will run a giuded setup.
 - Using `npm init -y` will generate the file with having it ask any questions.